 2.1 We are Ma-Shell Motorcycles Ltd. trading as Streetbike.

-There are currently no separate group companies within Ma-Shell Motorcycles Ltd. However, we do trade as “Streetbike” for Suzuki, Yamaha and Zero franchise operations and as “Triumph Birmingham West” for Triumph franchise operations.
+There are currently no separate group companies within Ma-Shell Motorcycles Ltd. However, we do trade as “Streetbike” for Suzuki, Triumph and Zero franchise operations and as “Triumph Birmingham West” for Triumph franchise operations.